De4dshotReaper/NURA/README.md

 ---

-## 🌐 Live Demo
+## Live demo

-Nura is deployed on Vercel:

 https://nuraforhealth.vercel.app

 ---

-## 🎓 Project Context
+## Project context

-Nura was developed as a **College Engineering Project (CEP)** exploring how modern web technologies and generative AI can be combined to improve the organization and accessibility of information surrounding healthcare consultations.

-The project focuses on patient-side information organization rather than diagnosis or treatment recommendation.
+Nura was built as a College Engineering Project (CEP), looking at how web tech and generative AI can help organize the information around a medical consultation.
+The focus is on helping patients keep track of their own information, not on diagnosis or treatment.

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-Nura is an academic and educational prototype.

-It does not provide medical diagnoses, prescribe treatment, or replace consultation with a qualified healthcare professional.
-AI-generated information may contain errors and should not be used as the sole basis for medical decisions.
+Nura is an academic prototype.
+It doesn't diagnose conditions, prescribe treatment, or replace a consultation with a qualified healthcare professional.
+AI-generated content can be wrong and shouldn't be treated as the sole basis for a medical decision.